owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 Voila!
 With dRuby, we use begin+rollback to isolate changes of web services calls to the database, instead of having to delete+insert for every test case.
 A huge performance boost!

-#### Fixtures Creation
+#### Fixture Creation

 Most of the time, we create fixtures for tests to quickly define prototypes for each of the models and ask for instances with properties that are important to the test at hand.
 But in the context of REST web services, we can't create fixtures unless there is a REST API defined.
-To break this constraint, we use dRuby to open up another channel to interact with fixture data on web server.
+To break this constraint, we use dRuby to open up another channel to directly interact with fixture data on web server.

-Assuming we are using the [factory_girl][4] gem for fixtures creation, We create a dRuby service for port discovery and a dRuby service for each fixture instance:
+Assuming we are using the [factory_girl][4] gem for fixture creation, We create a dRuby service for port discovery and a dRuby service for each fixture instance:

 {% highlight ruby %}